Get

 We suggest that before you start feeding your dog a raw diet, you consult with your veterinarian because, as we said, not having a balanced diet can lead to problems in your dog’s health.
 Raw meat also contains bacteria and other parasites which would be killed in the cooking process, but with raw meat, there are more risks to your dog, so it is something that needs careful planning and consideration.

 A good diet is crucial for your dog’s health, and your dog can benefit from eating cow tongue.
 This way, you will have a healthy and nutritious treat for your dog, one that is also very affordable for you to provide.
-We should always aim to feed our dogs the highest quality protein we can afford, but cow tongue is actually a great option that provides good quality protein at the fraction of the price of a sirloin!
+We should always aim to feed our dogs the highest quality protein we can afford, but cow tongue is actually a great option that provides good quality protein at a fraction of the price of a sirloin!

 Featured Image Credit: zcw, Shutterstock